AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/create/databases/mysql.md

 # Erstellen eines Quell-Connectors für MySQL über die Benutzeroberfläche

 >[!NOTE]
-> Der MySQL Connector befindet sich in der Beta-Version.
-Weitere Informationen zur Verwendung von Beta-gekennzeichneten Connectors finden Sie in der Übersicht [zu den](../../../../home.md#terms-and-conditions) Quellen.
+> The MySQL connector is in beta.
+See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

-Quellschnittstellen in Adobe Experience Platform bieten die Möglichkeit, extern beschaffte Daten planmäßig zu erfassen.
+Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 Dieses Lernprogramm enthält Schritte zum Erstellen eines MySQL-Quell-Connectors mithilfe der Plattform-Benutzeroberfläche.

 ## Erste Schritte